DiogoRibeiro7/Bayesian-On-line-Learning-of-the-Hazard-Rate/README.md

 ## Requirements

+The hazard rate examples rely on `numpy` for generating random data.
-The examples rely only on `numpy` and the Python standard library.
+The EM algorithm implementation in :mod:`em.py` uses only the Python standard library.

 ## Author